clintopro/Huddle-landing-page/README.md

 ### Useful resources

-- [Example resource 2](https://www.w3schools.com) - This is an amazing article which helped me finally understand google font.
+(https://www.w3schools.com) - This is an amazing article which helped me finally understand google font.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author